 Duke's report card is a B right now and he is available for adoption.
 We will continue to provide his training up until he is ready to go to a new furever home and training will still be available if needed dependent upon his progress at the time of adoption.
 Duke is very affectionate and loves to play.
 He is being socialized with other dogs and is doing well.
 Cats are still unknown at this time.
 He is good with children.

-If you would like to meet Duke please schedule an appointment to see this handsome young man.
-He will be waiting but he wanted me to let you know he's hoping he won't be waiting too long.
+If you would like to meet Duke, please schedule an appointment to see this handsome young man.
+He will be waiting but he wanted us to let you know he's hoping he won't be waiting too long.
 BULL POWER!!

+Ms. Blue ~ female Pit Bull mix; DOB November 2012.
 Ms. Blue came to GGOH at 3 months old with a congenital bone defect of her front legs.
 After many, many months of rehabilitation at a clinic in Burnsville, MN, we were able to prevent Blue's paws from turning all the way over onto the top of her paws which would have made it very hard for her to walk.
 Casting and exercise and water therapy and hours upon hours of coaxing and she is able to live a somewhat normal life.
-She may walk a little different from her canine friends but this was one determined little girl with a lot of perseverance.
+She may walk a little different from her canine friends but this is one determined little girl with a lot of perseverance.

 Won't you consider helping make her journey worth traveling.
 Please consider meeting Ms. Blue, you can judge for yourself how truly special this little gal is.

-Patrick has been residing with GGOH since he was 3 months old, he is now almost 5 years old (as of Nov.
-2014).
+Patrick P. Bull is a male, Staffordshire Terrier; he has been residing with GGOH since he was 3 months old (DOB July 2010).
 Patrick is a sweet, special boy who loves to go for walks, LOVES to cuddle, and is fine with cats, children and other dogs.
-More info. yet to come on Patrick but in the mean time, if you have questions you'd like to ask us about him, please feel free to contact us or stop by for a visit.
+He is up-to-date on vaccinations, neutered, and micro-chipped.
+If you have questions you'd like to ask us about Patrick, please feel free to contact us or stop by for a visit.
 We're certain that Patrick would LOVE to meet you!

 Shaney & Miley are mother and daughter and are very bonded; both have been residing at GGOH since 11/ 2009.